Jayshua/Just-the-Gauge/readme.md

 ### counterClockwise
 Default: `false`

 Whether or not you want the guage to be drawn counterClockwise.
-I'm not sure why this would be usefull, but if you find it to be all the better.
+I'm not sure why this would be useful, but if you find it to be all the better.

 ### x